Below is a list of commonly asked questions about the application process. You may also find the following links helpful:

 Note: The email/letter must be sent directly by your counselor/teacher.
 We cannot accept letters of recommendation from students.

 Can I submit additional letters of recommendation?

 We will accept only one additional letter of recommendation, but we advise applicants to only submit an additional recommendations if they believe these will add something significantly different to the rest of their application file.
-We also advise against sending multiple additional recommendations, as we already require three letters (counselor, math or science teacher and humanities or social science teacher).
-Letters of recommendation begin to lose their meaning after the fourth or fifth one.
-Additional letters of recommendation should ideally come from someone who knows you in a different context than your counselor or high school teachers, such as a supervisor, mentor or employer.
+The additional letter of recommendation should ideally come from someone who knows you in a different context than your counselor or teachers, such as a supervisor, mentor or employer.
 Trust us—just by submitting the required pieces of our application, you’ve given us plenty to think about!

 How important is the interview in the application process?

 Interviews are not required in our admission process, and students will not be penalized for not having one.
 We believe that interviews can be helpful for both the college and the applicant in allowing for the opportunity to learn more about each other.
 Students interview with admission staff members, senior interns, or alumni, and each allows students to gain a different perspective of the college.
 These interviews are really just conversations where we ask students to share more about themselves with us and can also provide students with the opportunity to further explain anything they wish.
 This year, all of our interviews are online which we hope will allow a broader range of students to take part if they wish.